Welcome

 SQE1 Syllabus

-For SQE1, candidates must understand the principles governing claims for psychiatric harm, specifically differentiating the rules for primary and secondary victims.
-This article focuses on secondary victims.
-Your revision should cover:
+For SQE1, you are required to understand the principles governing claims for psychiatric harm, specifically differentiating the rules for primary and secondary victims, with particular emphasis on secondary victims, with a focus on the following syllabus points:

 • The definition and scope of 'pure psychiatric harm' in tort law.